Our future plans

 Developing our Master Plan

 We developed our Master Plan following consultation with local communities, stakeholders, local authorities and other interested parties.
 Feedback in response to the consultation is set out in our Consultation Report, along with a summary of how issues are being addressed.
 A suite of Master Plan Supporting Documents which have helped to inform and shape the Master Plan can also be viewed.
+A supplementary consultation ran from 7 November to 19 December 2025 on proposals to modify our runway approach lighting.
+You can find further information here.

 Why do we need a Master Plan?